Improving Automated Driving through POMDP Planning with Human Internal States: Conclusion

 \section{Conclusion}

 This study compared POMDP and MDP planning for autonomous lane changing.
 By using the same basic algorithm, MCTS-DPW, for both POMDP and MDP planning, we have isolated the effects of modeling different types of uncertainty.
-In particular, the POMDP planners model human drivers' internal states as epistemic uncertainty, while the MDP methods only consider aleatory uncertainty.
+In particular, the performance of the planners is linked to the degree with which they treat internal state uncertainty as epistemic uncertainty.
+The MDP planners ignore epistemic uncertainty and perform the worst.
+The POMDP planners are able to consider both aleatoric and epistemic uncertainty and the closer they are able to approximate an optimal POMDP solution, the better they perform.

-The advantage of the POMDP approaches is clear in all of the tests.
-However, the relative effectiveness of different POMDP approaches depends on the correlation of the distributions of the internal states.
+Though the advantage of the POMDP approaches is clear in all tests, the relative effectiveness of different POMDP approaches depends on the correlation of the distributions of the internal states.
 If the internal states are highly correlated, simply estimating them with a particle filter and planning assuming certainty equivalence is adequate to nearly match the upper performance bound.
 On the other hand, when the parameters are uncorrelated, the QMDP planner performs much better than the certainty equivalence planner, and POMCPOW performs much better than QMDP.
 Moreover, in this uncorrelated case, there is a significant gap between all approaches and the upper bound.

 Experiments also characterize the robustness of the algorithms to incorrect parameter distributions.
 POMCPOW and QMDP do not suffer significant performance degradation when the parameter correlation is not correct.
 Robustness to inaccuracy in the parameter domain is one-sided: when the true domain is larger than that assumed by the planners, performance is adversely affected, but when the true domain is smaller, there is no degradation.